robot5000-design/ms4-mc-vinyl/README.md

 - The session cookie is set to time-out after 3 hours.
 - Cross-Site Request Forgery (CSRF) attacks are dealt with by using the CSRF Token tag inside any form {% csrf_token %}.

+__Potential Future Features__:

+There are a number of things that given more time would make the site more usable:

+- Add separate billing and delivery addresses in the order model.
+- Extend the messaging app to include a contact message form for anonymous users.
+- Pagination of all relevant pages using the Paginator Class.

 __Postgres Database Collections Schema__: